camilledevalk/yquantum-hartford-capgemini/readme.md

 Now, you're ready to run the project!

+In `notebooks/problem-setting.ipynb`, the problem is expressed in code.

 ## References

 1. Brassard, G., Høyer, P., Mosca, M. & Tapp, A. _Quantum Amplitude Amplification and Estimation_.
 (2000). [↑](#footnote-ref-1)